ethersphere/swarm/swarm/docs/smash/smash.rst

 I-3.
 The auditor starts by verifying the MASH root and the signature and checks the integrity of the support data.

 I-4.
-If all the data checks out, the main auditor then send out the audit request to the top chunk (hashing to the collection swarm root hash) of the collection.
+If all the data checks out, the main auditor then sends out the audit request to the top chunk (hashing to the collection swarm root hash) of the collection.

 Recall that a chunk encodes a subtree, in particular a non-leaf chunk consists of 128 swarm hash segments.
 These are the hashes of chunks on the lower level of the chunk tree, each in turn encoding their subtree.
 In the initial round (and the only one in case of success) the audit involves sending out audit requests of the simple type.
 These requests are similar to retrieval requests except that in their response, proximate storers do not send back the chunk itself but instead they calculate the audit secret hash (ASH) and respond with that.
 Thus during simple audit, audit requests are broadcast from a node to its peers in the swarm and the swarm collectively forwards them all the way to storer nodes (i.e. the peers most proximate to chunk address).
 Responses travel back to parent auditors the same way.

 The **automated collective audit process** works as follows.

 A-1.
 The main auditor launches the collection/file audit.
-This means they send an audit requests for the chunks represented by the hash segments in their own chunk one at a time proceeding from left to right skipping chunks that occurred before in the collection (as per the respective uniqueness bit).
+This means they send an audit request for the chunks represented by the hash segments in their own chunk one at a time proceeding from left to right skipping chunks that occurred before in the collection (as per the respective uniqueness bit).

 A-2.
 These audit requests for a chunk are addressed by the swarm hash of the chunk, and get forwarded in the usual way to end up at a storer node proximate to the chunk in question.